 The Long Range Anti-Ship Missile (LRASM) was conceived by the Defense Advanced Research Projects Agency (DARPA) as a concept to use a JASSM body to replace the AGM-88 Harpoon.
-65 Flight testing for LRASM began in 2012 on board a B-1B, and the missile was tested on an F/A-18E/F Super Hornet.
+Flight testing for LRASM began in 2012 on board a B-1B, and the missile was tested on an F/A-18E/F Super Hornet.
 LRASM uses a combination of passive radio-frequency sensors, and electro-optical/infrared seekers for terminal guidance.
-66 Japan has expressed interest in procuring the LRASM.
+Japan has expressed interest in procuring the LRASM.
+In September 2019, the Air Force announced its intent to procure up to 410 LRASM missiles, changing its plan from an original estimate of 110 missiles.